garrisonhh/rl2d/README.txt

 ===RL2D by garrisonhh===
-made for my own fast prototyping with pretty MS-DOS/C64 inspired graphics!
+made for my own fast prototyping with pretty console graphics!